0xInfection/Awesome-WAF/README.md

 ![Main Logo](images/how-wafs-work.png 'How wafs work')

 __A Concise Definition:__ A web application firewall is a security policy enforcement point positioned between a web application and the client endpoint.
 This functionality can be implemented in software or hardware, running in an appliance device, or in a typical server running a common operating system.
-It may be a stand-alone device or integrated into other network components. *(Source [PCI DSS IS 6.6](https://www.pcisecuritystandards.org/documents/information_supplement_6.6.pdf))*
+It may be a stand-alone device or integrated into other network components. *(Source: [PCI DSS IS 6.6](https://www.pcisecuritystandards.org/documents/information_supplement_6.6.pdf))*

 Feel free to [contribute](CONTRIBUTING.md).